SebastianGaud/SebastianGaud/README.md

 Altough at work I stick to some technology that are bound to the company DNA I love to explore new and exciting things this lead me to discover continuously some new technologies, frameworks or solutions related to this world!

-One of my favorite place to hangour is [Hashnode](https://hashnode.com/) AMAZING!!
+One of my favorite place to hangout is [Hashnode](https://hashnode.com/) AMAZING!!
 Developer blog platform!
 I'm planning on write something there!
 Maybe you'll find me there in the future!

 - 🔭 I’m currently working on nothign!
 But I would like to start and help in some open source projects!